The importance of diversity and inclusion at Nationwide

 Nationwide welcomes the opportunity to explore relationships with all businesses.
 If you think your business qualifies for diverse supplier certification (Minority-owned, Woman-owned, Veteran-owned or LGBT-owned), please email us.

-Supply Management Services (SMS) develops supplier solutions to meet business unit requirements for purchased products and services, negotiates and implements contracts, and manages suppliers to contract with our internal clients.
-The Supplier Diversity Office supports SMS to ensure that a diverse supplier base is available during the bid process.
+Procurement develops supplier solutions to meet business unit requirements for purchased products and services, negotiates and implements contracts, and manages suppliers to contract with our internal clients.
+The Supplier Diversity Office supports Procurement to ensure that a diverse supplier base is available during the bid process.

 Nationwide values diversity and understands the challenges facing minority, women, and small businesses.
-Together, SMS and Supplier Diversity provide our customers with quality goods and services at the best possible costs.
+Together, Procurement and Supplier Diversity provide our customers with quality goods and services at the best possible costs.